styled-components/styled-components/README.md

 ### Keyframes

-Keyframes in CSS are meant to be reused, and they don't make sense to be scoped to a single component.
+Keyframes in CSS don't make sense to be scoped to a single component, they are meant to be global.
+This is why we export a `keyframes` helper which will generate a unique name for your keyframes.
+You can then use that unique name throughout your app.

-We export a `keyframes` helper which will generate a unique name for your keyframes.
-You can then use that unique name throughout your app:
+This way, you get all the benefits of using JavaScript, are avoiding name clashes and get your keyframes like always:

 ```JS
 import { keyframes } from 'styled-components';